 Although the triple murder caused great upset in Tolosa, only a small group of people gathered at the scene of the attack the next day.

-Conrado Martínez was 31 years old and married with one son.
-An artist by profession, he had fought against the dictatorship and had been active in the Comisiones Obreras trade union during his time as a metal worker.
-At the time of his murder, he was an active member of the Communist Party.
+An artist by profession, Conrado Martínez had fought against the Franco dictatorship and had been active in the Comisiones Obreras trade union during his time as a metal worker.
+At the time of his murder, he was an active member of the communist party (PCE-EPK).